BDALab/featurizer-api/README.md

 3. cors (`api/configuration/cors.json`): it supports the configuration of the cross-origin resource sharing.
 In this version, no sources are added to the `origins`, (to be updated per deployment).
 4. caching (`api/configuration/caching.json`): it supports the configuration of API request-response caching.
 In this version, the simple in-memory caching with the TTL of 60 seconds is used.
 5. logging (`api/configuration/logging.json`): it supports the configuration of the logging.
 The package provides logging on three levels: (a) request, (b) response, (c) werkzeug.
 The log files are created in the `logs` directory located at the featurizer's root directory.
 6. featurization (`api/configuration/injection.json`): it supports the configuration of the features-extraction library injection.
-The main configuration is the name of the library to be injected. **By design, the features-extraction library is not part of the `requirements.txt` and must be installed separately**.
+By design, the features-extraction library is not part of the `requirements.txt`.
 The injection of the feature extractor as well as the requirements on the features-extraction library and the process of featurization are summarized in the [Featurization](#Featurization) and [Injection](#Injection) sections.

 ## Featurization